andrew-juang/andrew-juang.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I'm interning at Yahoo at a part of the Data Platforms team! :bar_chart: :grin:
+I'm interning at Yahoo as a part of the Data Platforms team! :bar_chart: :grin: